 As you would expect with a book scanner, the connectivity works through a Gigabit Ethernet connection, providing the highest speed in data transfer.
 While a lot of technical data is important, the gigabit connection is critical from our point of view and is more important than other elements.

-The optical resolution on this book scanner is a true 600dpi resolution.
 We like the fact that it has a linear CCD sensor that will provide better quality and a lot better color accuracy.
 This is a true scanner and not a scanning table with DSLR’s.

 As we already mentioned, the scanner features a highly impressive CCD sensor, combined with advanced optics and mirrors, to provide great geometric accuracy and really even lighting.

 The scan output gets to 24 bit in color and 8 bit in grayscale.
 The internal color depth is much greater, up to 48 bit in color and 16 in grayscale.

 File Formats and Software

 I love the fact that this machine has integrated software that has most of the options you will ever need in a book scanner.
 For more advanced users and requirements, the Batch Scan Wizard software is the one to go for.
 If you have your own scanning software, the TWAIN library will let you control the scanner directly from your software.